ngs-docs/angus/introduction-to-automation.md

 ## Scripts: 'bash' shell scripts, R scripts, and Python scripts

 (These are all the same things but in different languages.)

+## Calling R scripts from bash scripts to produce figures

+(You can automate most things.)